-20. After reading and understanding all elements of the Information for schools booklet, it is understood by the department that schools and students proceeding with submission, agree to, and will adhere to, all elements of the program.
+20. After reading and understanding all elements of the Submission Guidelines booklet, it is understood by the department that schools and students proceeding with submission, agree to, and will adhere to, all elements of the program.
+12. Contact For further information, please contact the Creative Generation Excellence Awards in Visual Art Program Manager at artawards@qed.qld.gov.au or on (07) 3328 6619 or.

-12. Contact

-For further information, please contact the program manager on (07) 3328 6619 or at artawards@qed.qld.gov.au.

 At the time of printing, all information in this document is correct.
 If amendments to the program are made in any way, the website will be updated in the first instance.
 All necessary updates will also be communicated to the school contact teacher via the regional coordinators at the earliest possible convenience.
+15